gchahal1982/G3DAI/docs/mvp-docs/02-medsight-pro-mvp.md

 - International market expansion
 - Strategic partnerships emphasizing G3D technology

-**This comprehensive G3D-enhanced MVP transforms G3D MedSight Pro from a standard medical imaging platform into a next-generation, AI-powered, GPU-accelerated medical diagnostic platform capable of generating $25-75M annually with significant competitive advantages through full G3D integration and advanced medical visualization capabilities.**
+**This comprehensive production medical platform represents a mature, feature-complete medical imaging and AI system with advanced diagnostic capabilities, enterprise features, and regulatory compliance.
+The platform is ready for immediate clinical deployment and scaling to serve healthcare organizations with sophisticated medical imaging and AI diagnostic requirements.**